 Arthur stepped forward, swinging wildly at the demon, but he was slowed because of the pain and exhaustion.
 The demon easily sidestepped the blow, almost mockingly, and kept circling him.

-“You’re the one, aren’t you?” the demon asked.
-“The one whose family we killed.”
+"You're the one, aren't you?"
+Mal'akheth asked.
+"The one whose family I consumed.
+Arthur Vangeest.
+The Hunter who lost everything."

 The words hit Arthur like a punch to the stomach, and he felt his grip tighten on the sword.